RobotsAndPencils/RPBorderlessSegmentedControl/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Project directory first.
+To run the example project: clone the repo and open the workspace file in Demo/

 ## Notes